 Spinal Decompression therapy usually takes about 20-30.
 Each session may last up to 45 minutes in the healthcare provider’s office.
 Though the procedure is straightforward and may not require extensive care, the therapy is a bit expensive.

 But if you wonder how much is decompression therapy – Regular sessions may cost you somewhere between $45-$200 per session.
 This amount can go up to a whopping $450-$6,000 for the complete treatment.

 This amount may seem costly to some, as most spinal decompression procedures are not covered by insurance policies.
 It is most probable that you will pay for this procedure out of your own pockets, so it is better to be mindful of the cost of the treatment.

 Does It Pain After Spinal Decompression Therapy?

 Spinal decompression therapy stretches the spine and adjoining muscles in a lengthening direction, which may cause some discomfort for a few sessions until the muscles are used to the stretching.
 It is the most common type of minor pain people may feel after spinal decompression therapy.

 Apart from dull soreness and discomfort, no significant pain and side effects are reported after the therapy.
 The achy soreness is mainly because the muscles are not used to this type of stretching.
 The soreness subsides after the muscles get used to it after a few sessions.

 Spinal Decompression Therapy Risks:

 Non-surgical spinal compression does not pose any severe risks to the patients.
-However, your doctor may recommend an array of medicine that will have to go side by side with spinal decompression therapy, which may cause some allergic reaction or have adverse effects when taken with medications for other issues.
+However, your doctor may recommend an array of medicine that will have to go side by side with spinal decompression therapy, which may cause some allergic reactions or have adverse effects when taken with medications for other issues.

 Other risks associated with spinal decompression come with the surgeries.
-The surgical options in spinal decompression may become a cause of bleeding, blood clots, infection, nerve or tissue damage, allergic reaction to anaesthesia.
+The surgical options in spinal decompression may become a cause of bleeding, blood clots, spinal infection, nerve or tissue damage, and allergic reactions to anaesthesia.